Time-periodicities in holographic CFTs: Introduction

 The AdS/CFT correspondence provides an attractive framework to connect the algebraic structures of conformal field theories (CFTs) with the dynamics of fields and strings in Anti-de Sitter (AdS) spacetimes.
 The precise connection between specific features of interest on the two sides of the correspondence may, however, be far from obvious.
 It is our goal here to explore a range of such connections, in particular, in relation to dynamical time-periodicity.

 While the subject of CFTs has a long and accomplished history, studies of nonlinear dynamics in AdS spacetimes are relatively recent, largely triggered by the observations of \cite{BR} that suggested formation of black holes starting from arbitrarily small perturbations of some shapes in the initial state of the AdS evolution.
 A crucial ingredient underlying the sophistication of nonlinear dynamics in AdS for arbitrarily small perturbation amplitudes is the perfectly resonant spectrum of linearized normal mode frequencies.
 Thus for linear fields of any spin and mass in AdS backgrounds, the differences of frequencies of any two normal modes are integer in appropriate units (fixed in terms of the AdS curvature radius).
 Hence, pronounced time-periodic features appear already at the linearized levels (for example, all solutions of equations of motion for linear massless fields in AdS backgrounds are exactly periodic functions of time).
 Resonances between the linear normal modes are what enables nonlinearities to exert significant influences on perturbations of arbitrarily small amplitudes, provided that one waits long enough.
-A selection of further studies of this type of nonlinear dynamics can be found in \cite{AdSLMS,FPU,CEV,BKS,revival,DKFK,DFLY,BMR,GMLL,BR2,CDSW,returns,Moschidis,AOQ,squashed}; for a short review, see \cite{rev2}.
+A selection of further studies of this type of nonlinear dynamics can be found in \cite{AdSLMS,FPU,CEV,CEV2,BKS,revival,DKFK,DFLY,BMR,GMLL,BR2,CDSW,returns,AOQ,squashed}; for a short review,\footnote{While AdS instability remains an evidence-based conjecture for classical field systems in AdS of more direct relevance for the AdS/CFT program and hence for the present work, analogous effects have been rigorously established in mathematical studies of the Einstein-Vlasov system describing null dust in AdS \cite{Moschidis1,Moschidis2}.} see \cite{rev2}.

 There are many other ways in which time periodicities, exact and approximate, manifest themselves in AdS dynamics.
 First of all, as one moves away from the linearized regime, the associated time-periodic bounces with waves moving between the AdS interior and the boundary are retained in a distorted form.
 Such bounces have been studied in numerical simulations at finite perturbation amplitudes in \cite{AdSLMS,revival}.
 In this case, the returns to the initial configuration are, of course, inexact, but they persist to appreciable perturbation amplitudes.
 Collapse into a black hole may happen after a number of such bounces, terminating the time-periodic evolution, but each individual bounce before that is approximately time-periodic.